dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 14:**
-Go to GKE console and check status of your job.
-Also, go to BigQuery console and validate if job is populating records or no.
+Go to the GKE console and check status of your job.
+Also, go to the BigQuery console and validate if the job is populating records or no.